portotype/patife.com/README.md

 Hello

-I moved my website to ⏩⏩⏩ [berto.com](https://berto.com)
+I moved website to ⏩⏩⏩ [berto.com](https://berto.com)

-I may sell this patife.com domain, reach me out on twitter at twitter.com/patife
+If you're interested in acquiring the patife.com domain, reach me out on twitter, @patife.